-The example voice callback/callin program "BASIC_VOICE_2.CR1" in Section 3.1, CR1000 Example Program (p.
-6), provides a starting point from which to build the features you want.
+The Quickstart example voice callback/callin program "BASIC_VOICE_2.CR1" provides a starting point from which to build the features you want.

-Patterned after the example program in QuickStart, voice instructions can be combined in a variety of ways to provide phone access to datalogger data and for control of datalogger flags/output control ports.
+Patterned after the example program in Quickstart, voice instructions can be combined in a variety of ways to provide phone access to datalogger data and for control of datalogger flags/output control ports.